hapax/hapax.github.io/assets/psychology-time.md

 I have sketched some arguments, and hope to fill out the details in the future.

+Four-dimensionalism therefore suggests an extreme version of Nietzsche's doctrine of eternal recurrence: we are, and will always, be living all of our live, in temporal succession, simply by virtue of the properties of each brain state.

 ## References

 - [*Permutation City*](https://www.gregegan.net/PERMUTATION/Permutation.html)